Balearic cuisine

 Balearic cuisine is a Mediterranean cuisine as cooked in the Balearic Islands, Spain.
 It can be regarded as part of a wider Catalan cuisine, since it shares many dishes and ingredients with Catalonia and the Valencian Community.
 Others view it as part of a more global Spanish cuisine.
 Traditional Balearic cuisine is rich in vegetables, cereal and legumes as well as being low in fats.
-A succinct selection of the primary dishes would be ensaimades, seafood and vegetable stews, sobrassada, coques, tombet, Maó cheese and wine.
+A succinct selection of the primary dishes would be ensaimades, seafood and vegetable stews, sobrassada, coques, tombet, Maó cheese, almonds, and wine.